fortify-presales/PowerShellForFOD/USAGE.md

 Get-FODScanSummary -ScanId $response.scanId | Select-Object -Property analysisStatusType
 ```

-The `analysisStatusType` will be the current status visibile in the Fortify on Demand portal, e.g. Queued, In_Progress,
+The `analysisStatusType` will be the current status visible in the Fortify on Demand portal, e.g. Queued, In_Progress,
 Completed and so on.

 ----------